-Socially-Engaged Practice develops new and divergent technology-based methods and creative cultures that better represent the pressing needs and rights of global publics as subjects, co-creators, participants and audiences.
+Media and Digital Culture develops new and divergent technology-based methods and creative cultures that better represent the pressing needs and rights of global publics as subjects, co-creators, participants and audiences.
 Research explores the relationship between digital culture and society, investigating the ways in which technology is developed within and in response to our societies.

 For more information on the work of the Hub or for postgraduate research opportunities contact the Research Hub Lead: